isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-dataset-config-tools/c-dataset-config-int/c-field-viewers.md

 ---
 description: A field viewer is a table containing the values of one or more data fields.
-seo-description: A field viewer is a table containing the values of one or more data fields.
-seo-title: Field Viewers
 solution: Analytics
 title: Field Viewers
 topic: Data workbench